election / Monday, September 20

 This brochure is available in multiple languages at elections.ca.

-If you don't get a card, or if the information on it is wrong, you may not be registered or your voter information may not be up to date.
-Visit elections.ca or call us at 1-800-463-6868 to check and update your registration.
-You can also register when you go to vote.
+You may not be registered or your voter information may not be up to date.
+Visit elections.ca to register or update your address, or call us at 1-800-463-6868 or 1-800-361-8935 (TTY) for assistance.
+You can also register or update your voter information when you go to vote.

 To register and vote in the federal election, you must: